gusaiani/js-cracking-coding-interview/README.md

 # Practicing Algorithms and JS

-In this repo I'll practice the exercises from Cracking the Coding Interview using Elixir.
+In this repo I'll practice the exercises from Cracking the Coding Interview using JS.

 JS examples are checked by:
 ```